Shaun Ryder: Television

+In 2023, he appeared in I'm a Celebrity...South Africa, but was one of the first celebrities to be sent home after losing a trial in a double eviction on Saturday April 29, 2023.

 Personal life

-Ryder has six children.
-For some time, he was addicted to heroin, saying he overcame it by taking up cycling.
+Ryder has six children by four women, including a daughter, Coco, with Oriole, daughter of the Scottish musician Donovan.

+Ryder's past substance use is well-documented; Kyle O'Sullivan of the Daily Mirror writing in 2022 that "after every gig on [the Happy Mondays' 1990] Pills 'n' Thrills and Bellyaches tour, Shaun would dive into a cocktail of booze, cocaine, heroin, ecstasy and marijuana".
+Ryder's heroin addiction lasted around 20 years, ending around 2002, although Ryder has stated that "there's been no damage off [heroin]" and that he never injected the drug, but rather smoked it, and saying he overcame it by taking up cycling.
+Ryder also used crack cocaine and methamphetamine, to which he attributes the loss of his teeth.
+Ryder stated in January 2024 that he hasn't used hard drugs since the early 2000s, and no longer keeps alcohol in his home, only drinking when out.

 Ryder contested contracts he drew up with his Black Grape management team, compiled in 1993.
 Following his dismissal of the company, they sued him for £160,000.
 The income from his £30,000 a year Daily Sport column went solely to cover his costs.
 His appearance on I'm a Celebrity...Get Me Out of Here!
 (2010) and a £130,000 book deal financed Ryder out of the contract.

 Ryder was diagnosed with ADHD and dyslexia later in life, saying in the 60s and 70s there was "no such thing as learning difficulties".
 "When I was at school they didn't know about ADHD, there were just four sets, one being the brightest and four being crowd control"... so "for the first 40-something years of my life I didn't know I had it [ADHD]".

-In 2021 he took part in Channel 4's Stand Up and Deliver; mentored by Jason Manford, he developed his own stand-up set.
-Manford explained in an interview “Shaun’s got severe ADHD, so remembering things, collecting information and taking on new thoughts, it’s been a real challenge."
+In 2021 he took part in Channel 4's Stand Up and Deliver; mentored by the comedian Jason Manford, he developed his own stand-up set.
+Manford explained in an interview “Shaun's got severe ADHD, so remembering things, collecting information and taking on new thoughts, it's been a real challenge."

 Ryder took part in Channel 4's Fame in the Family; where Ryder discovered three long lost relatives, Tracey and James had the most direct blood connection, both second cousins.